khairnarsaurabh23/multer-file-upload/README.md

 # multer-file-upload
-A simple project to upload files to server using express
+A simple project to upload files to server using ExpressJS.

 #To run this project on your local server do-
-`npm install'
+- `npm install`
-'npm start'
+- `npm start`

 Fire your browser on `https://localhost:3000`